Understanding the Ohio franchise tax

 • Annual report complications: Legacy franchise tax problems can affect a company's good standing, potentially complicating annual report filings.

-Not at all.
-They're completely different taxes.
-Franchise tax is based on either net income or net worth, while CAT taxes gross receipts regardless of profitability.
-This shifts the tax burden, as a profitable company with low sales might have paid more under the old system, while a high-volume, low-margin business could pay more under CAT.
+The CAT is fundamentally different from the old franchise tax.
+The franchise tax was based on net income or net worth, while the CAT taxes gross receipts regardless of profitability.
+This shifts the tax burden—a profitable company with low sales might have paid more under the old system, while a high-volume, low-margin business could pay more under CAT.

 Streamline your entity’s compliance with Discern